 Sect.
 3.403 of the Zoning Ordinance establishes five evaluation criteria for consideration by the Board when reviewing and deciding upon requested variances to the Zoning Ordinance.
 The applicant is encouraged to be prepared to respond to these criteria:

 - Will literal enforcement of the ordinance result in a hardship or practical difficulty?

 - Is the condition unique to the property, or is it common to other properties within the area?

 - Will the requested Variance injure the adjacent property?

 - Will the requested variance be contrary to orderly development in the area?

 The applicant, or authorized agent, must be present at the hearing to present one’s appeal.
 Otherwise, the board may deny the case.
-The Planning & Development Department will mail a hearing notice to all property owners within 300 feet of the application site, not less than ten days prior to the date of the hearing.
+The Development Services Department will mail a hearing notice to all property owners within 300 feet of the application site, not less than ten days prior to the date of the hearing.

 Applicants are responsible for the presentation of their case before the Board, and to provide support information to include, but not limited to the following items.
 Staff will provide support services only.

 - Description of the “Hardship(s)” that necessitate the request.